 Identify the Vulnerabilities Early On

 The best way to protect your data is to identify the vulnerabilities early on.
 Do you know where all your sensitive data is stored?
 Do you have a plan in place in case of a data breach?
 These are important questions to ask yourself.
+You should definitely have a vulnerability management solution in place.

 You’ve probably already heard that installing antivirus software is a must.
 But did you know that only about 60% of small businesses have one installed?
 That leaves a lot of room for improvement!